How Small Businesses Can Get Control of Their Shipping

 This may be free to your customers but not to you.
 You will still need to pay the carrier and you’ll have to make sure you’re making enough on each order to cover the associated shipping costs.
 However, the benefits of offering free shipping with an associated basket cost could improve your sales.
 On average orders are 30% higher in value than those without free shipping offered.

-For example, ‘Free shipping for orders over £30.’
+For example, ‘Free shipping for orders over $40.’
 This means you can increase your sales and average basket size if you set a free shipping threshold.
-This could, of course exclude products that are too heavy/large for you to offer free shipping.
+This could of course exclude products that are too heavy/large for you to offer free shipping.
 Is this something you could consider?

-You can of course use live rates from couriers: If the most important factor for you is to offer the best possible rate for your customers while still covering your costs, getting live rates from a carrier may be a great option for you.
+You can of course use live rates from couriers: If the most important factor for you is to offer the best possible rate for your customers while still covering your costs, getting live rates from a carrier like UPS, FedEx or DHL may be great for you.

 It is clear being able to offer cheap or even better free shipping costs for customers is very important; however this can cut deep into your profits.
 So how can you keep your customers happy but try to keep costs low?
 Look no further…